Weighted Clustering: Partitional Methods

-$K$-means is perhaps the most popular clustering objective function, with cost where $w(C_i) = \sum_{x\in C_i}w(x)$\footnote{Note that this formulation is equivalent to the common formulation that relies on centers of mass \cite{ostrovsky}, however that formulation applies only over normed vector spaces.}.
-The $k$-means algorithm outputs a clustering with minimal $k$-means cost.
+$K$-means is perhaps the most popular clustering objective function, with cost: where $cnt(C_i)$ denotes the center of mass of cluster $C_i$.
+The $k$-means objective function finds a clustering with minimal $k$-means cost.
 We show that $k$-means is weight-separable, and thus also weight-sensitive.

+\begin{theorem} The $k$-means objective function is weight-separable. \end{theorem} \begin{proof} Consider any $S \subseteq X$.
+Let $w$ be a weight function over $X$ where $w(x) = W$ if $x \in S$, for large $W$, and $w(x) = 1$ otherwise.
+As shown by \cite{ostrovsky}, the $k$-means objective function is equivalent to